metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ?
 Do you want to retain update authority on your NFTs?
 We HIGHLY recommend you choose yes. (y/n) ›
 ```

-This is an advanced setting and lets us give away update authority to the owner of each NFT individually but we do not recommmend doing this initially as it will prevent you from fixing any mistakes you make in your candy machine after NFTs are minted.
+This is an advanced setting and lets us give away update authority to the owner of each NFT individually, but we do not recommend doing this initially as it will prevent you from fixing any mistakes you make in your candy machine after NFTs are minted.
 Select `yes` for this case by inputting `y`.

 ```
 ?
 Do you want your NFTs to remain mutable?
 We HIGHLY recommend you choose yes. (y/n) ›
 ```

-Similarly, we recommend leaving your NFTs as mutable so you, the update authoritiy, can fix any issues post-mint.
+Similarly, we recommend leaving your NFTs as mutable so you, the update authority, can fix any issues post-mint.
 You can always set your NFTs to be immutable later using a third-party tool such as [Metaboss](https://metaboss.rs), but this is a one way street: once set immutable, you can never make them mutable again.
 Input `y` to select yes and leave your NFTs mutable.

 If all steps were followed correctly you should now see: